gem5/gem5/CONTRIBUTING.md

  git clone https://gem5.googlesource.com/public/gem5
 ```

-By default, the master branch is checked out.
-The master branch is stable,
+By default, the stable branch is checked out.
+The stable branch contains the
-containing the latest released version of gem5.
-To obtain code still
+latest released version of gem5.
+To obtain code still under-development (and
-under-development (and which contributions can be made):
+which contributions can be made):

 ```
 cd gem5
 git checkout --track origin/develop
 ```

 Changes should be made to this develop branch.
-Changes to the master branch
+Changes to the stable branch
 will be blocked.
 Once a change on the develop branch is properly incorporated
-into the gem5 repo it will be merged into the master Branch upon the next
+into the gem5 repo it will be merged into the stable Branch upon the next
 release of gem5.
 New releases of gem5 occur three times a year.
 Ergo, changes
-made to the develop branch should appear on the master branch within three to
+made to the develop branch should appear on the stable branch within three to
 four months as part of a stable release.

 Other gem5 repositories